mithi/articles/cognitive-roles.md

 > Example 👉 What does “thinking” mean here, exactly?
 Writing less from scratch is not automatically the same as thinking less, right?
 I mean, to me, thinking is the process of understanding, judging, and refining ideas — not merely typing every word yourself.

-## Reasoning Behind The Role Designs
+## The Reasoning Behind The Role Designs

 The Fairness Roles (Charitable Reader, Steelmanner) are based on research showing that people become less biased when they actively consider the strongest version of opposing views (Lord et al., 1984; Stanovich et al., 2013).